kfchou/kfchou.github.io/_posts/2026-01-07-agentic-coding.md

 3. Loads its own set of focused instructions
 4. Receives specific context from the main agent

-Based on this workflow, a cluttered `CLAUDE.md` risks degrading the performance of your subagents.
+Based on this workflow, **a cluttered `CLAUDE.md` risks degrading the performance of your subagents**.
 For this reason, `CLAUDE.md` should be kept lean (there are [other reasons](https://x.com/Arindam_1729/status/2013273760619794778) to keep `CLAUDE.md` lean too. e.g, Claude may not follow your instructions or invoke skills because your `CLAUDE.md` file is too verbose).
 With subagents, you can split up a large, cluttered `CLAUDE.md` into specific instructions for specific agents - planning, reviewing, styling, committing, etc. You could build your own agents, but I recommend starting with pre-built ones that have already been battle tested [[4]].
 Claude Code already comes with pre-defined agents -- for example, the `plan` mode uses a Plan subagent.

 ### Under the Hood
 Subagents are defined as markdown files that live in `.claude/agents/`.
 Like general AI agents, they have access to specific instructions and tools.